owasp-dep-scan/dep-scan/README.md

 The following environment variables can be used to customise the behaviour.

-- VULNDB_HOME - Directory to use for caching database.
+- VDB_HOME - Directory to use for caching database.
 For docker based execution, this directory should get mounted as a volume from the host
 - NVD_START_YEAR - Default: 2018.
 Supports upto 2002
 - GITHUB_PAGE_COUNT - Default: 2.
 Supports upto 20